-How to Find / Recover Forgotten WiFi Password in Windows 10
+How to View Saved Wi-Fi Password in Windows 10

-Sometimes we have to share our Internet to our visitors or relatives.
-Usually, we don’t remember the wifi password.
-Once you connect to your WiFi network successfully, windows does save that credentials automatically, so that you don’t have to put the password again and again.
-In this page, we’ll show you the steps how to find the forgotten WiFi password in windows 10.
+Sometimes we have to share our Internet to our visitors or our relatives.
+Usually, we remember the Wi-Fi password, but some users forget their Wi-Fi password.
+Once you connect to your Wi-Fi network successfully, windows saves its credentials automatically in their settings, so that you don’t have to put the password again and again whenever you connect it again.
+In this page, we’ll show you the steps on how to view the saved Wi-Fi password on Windows 10.

-How to find WiFi password in Windows 10
+How to view saved WiFi password in Windows 10

 You’ll have to follow the below steps to find and view the saved WiFi password.

-- Open Control panel – Click on start button and then click on settings (Gear) icon.
+- Open Control panel – Click on the start button and then click on settings (Gear) icon.

 - Click on Network & Internet.